Skip to main content

 Troubleshooting

-The most common issues are incorrect COM port selection or wrong board configuration.
+The most common causes are an incorrect serial port or board configuration.

 COM port selection in PlatformIO